sentryco/Cipher/readme.md

 - Add Introduction: Expand the introduction to include more details about the library.
 What makes it unique?
 Why should someone use it over other libraries?
 What problems does it solve?
 Installation: Include a section on how to install and setup your library.
 This could include the commands to run, any dependencies that need to be installed, etc.
 - Add Usage: Expand the examples section to include more comprehensive examples.
 Show how to use the library in a real-world scenario.
 This could include examples of how to handle errors, how to use the library in a larger project, etc.
+- Clean up this readme. esp the tables